genesisdayrit/gd-second-brain-os/templates/weekly-templates/weekly_map_form.md

 ---

-Let's reflect Genesis, how well did you execute towards your objectives this week on a scale of 1-5?
+Let's reflect {name}, how well did you execute towards your objectives this week on a scale of 1-5?

 (Rating 1-5 Selection)

 ---

-Genesis, recall your 3 biggest wins this past week...
+{name}, recall your 3 biggest wins this past week...

 (Continue button)